- What is DevOps?

 Knowing DevOps is incomplete without understanding the DevOps Lifecycle, So here is a quick definition of DevOps Lifecycle:

 DevOps Lifecycle is nothing but a set of iterative, automated, and continuous development processes designed for rapid software development process while maintaining high quality.

 A standard DevOps Lifecycle consists of 7 phases.
 Here are they

 - Continuous Testing

 - Continuous Operations

-These 7 phases of DevOps lifecycle are continuous, iterative, and allow improvement throughout the software development process.
+These 7 phases of the DevOps lifecycle are continuous and iterative, and allow improvement throughout the software development process.
 Let us dive deep into each step to understand the DevOps lifecycle in a better way.